adalkiran/webrtc-nuts-and-bolts/docs/07-SRTP-PACKETS-COME.md

   * Use "and" bitwise operator on this byte and 0b01111111 (it sets 8. bit as zero, takes other 7 bits)
   * This result byte data (ordinally) is between 0 and 35, or between 96 and 127.
 This byte represents the SRTP Header's PayloadType value.

-If this buffer part comply with these conditions, we can say "this packet is a SRTP protocol packet", then we can process it with SRTP protocol's methods.
+If this buffer part complies with these conditions, we can say "this packet is an SRTP protocol packet", then we can process it with SRTP protocol's methods.

 <sup>from [backend/src/rtp/rtpheader.go](../backend/src/rtp/rtpheader.go)</sup>
 ```go